 Facebook Groups also allow you to see other helpful posts.
-The algorithm does a great job of popping topics that are most relevant to you right to the top of your feed so you can learn faster instead of scrolling your way through forums that are organized by the time things were posted.
+The algorithm does a great job of popping topics that are most relevant to you right to the top of your feed so you can learn faster instead of scrolling your way through forum threads that are organized chronologically.
 Or, you can use the search option to easily look up a topic you need help with.

 The runner-up when it comes to the most helpful forums online, Q&A Forums are great for new artists who want to look through previously asked questions.
 Odds are, your question or concern has already been answered somewhere, and you can easily look through the best answers to learn more.

 Each of these Q&A forums are subreddits that see a lot of activity and advice-related posts.
 However, if these forums don’t have the answer you need, Quora can be helpful, too.